AdaCore/ada-spark-rfcs/considered/rfc-multiple_ghost_levels.md

 Prior art
 =========

-JML (for Java) and ACSL (for C) behaviors bare some resemblance to assertion levels, in that they allow separate specification of intended functionality, but they cannot be separately selected when compiling the code.
+JML (for Java) and ACSL (for C) contain features that resemble assertion levels in that they allow separated specifications of intended functionality, but the levels cannot be separately selected when compiling the code.

-While it was envisioned at some previous point, in [its latest version](https://isocpp.org/files/papers/P2900R6.pdf), the proposed contracts for C++26 does not include `The ability to assign an assertion level to a contract assertion`.
+While it was envisioned at some previous point, in [its latest version](https://isocpp.org/files/papers/P2900R6.pdf), the proposed contracts for C++26 do not include the ability to assign an assertion level to a contract assertion

 Unresolved questions
 ====================